directdemocracy-vote/doc/README.md

 3. truster: anybody with computer science knowledge and computer network resources.
 4. anonymizer: anybody with computer science knowledge and computer network resources.

-Each participant has a pair of private/public key allowing her to sign and be identified.
+Each participant has a pair of private/public cryptographic key allowing her to sign and be identified.

 The system relies on 7 types of [publication](publication.md):